PhantomShift/lxcomm/README.md

 - [ ] Disk cache trimming
 - [x] ~~Ability to enter workshop ID directly for browsing or downloading (due to unreliable browsing results)~~ Search results should now be all-inclusive
 - [ ] Investigate controller navigation in iced (or libcosmic) (for the Steam Deck gamers)
-- [ ] Make profile page widgets resizable
+- [x] Make profile page widgets resizable
+- [ ] Add option to create profile snapshots when applying and/or launching via LXCOMM

 ## License